Fall 2026

 10 week workshops will meet once a week for 10 consecutive weeks with the exception of Saturday, November 7th and FALL BREAK November 23-29.

-All students will have a chance to showcase their completed work at our community celebration on December 12th.
+All artists will have a chance to showcase their completed work at our community celebration on December 12th.

 workshop Details will be announced July 2026